mlochbaum/BQN-Musician/src/theory/tertian.md

 [Tertian](https://en.wikipedia.org/wiki/Tertian) sounds a lot like "Martian".
 Sorry about that one—these scales are definitely used on Earth, and include all our most common ones like major and minor.
 All it means is "built out of thirds".
 I would have used "third scale" but this gets confusing when I want to talk about a few scales and the third one comes up.

 Oliver Prehn (NewJazz) calls these "scales of harmonies" and presents them all in [this video](https://www.youtube.com/watch?v=Vq2xt2D3e3E) and [this pdf](https://newjazz.dk/Compendiums/scales_of_harmonies.pdf).
-The video makes a nice complement to this page since I don't have audio examples working yet.
+The video goes into more detail than the audio examples here.

 ## What are they?